composer/docker/README.md

 Docker Hub documentation can be found at https://github.com/docker-library/docs/tree/master/composer

-## Official Image
+## Official Image (Docker Hub only)

-The official image release workflow is as follows:
+The "official" image release workflow is as follows:

 - :robot: a new tag is pushed to [Composer repository]
 - :robot: [release workflow] on [Composer repository] creates an issue regarding new tag on [Docker repository]